Modeling $(\infty,1)$-categories with Segal spaces: Quillen equivalences with models of (infinity,1) -categories

 \begin{lemma} Let $\cM$ and $\cN$ be model categories and $F\colon \cM\to \cN$ be a fully faithful functor that is both a left and a right Quillen equivalence.
 Then the model structure on~$\cM$ is both left- and right-induced along $F$ from that on $\cN$. \end{lemma}

 \begin{proof} Since $F\colon \cM\to \cN$ is both left and right Quillen, it preserves (trivial) fibrations and (trivial) cofibrations.
-Every weak equivalence factors as a trivial cofibration followed by a trivial fibration, so that $F$ preserves all weak equivalences.
-It remains to show that $F$ also reflects cofibrations, fibrations, and weak equivalences.
-We will only treat the fibrations and weak equivalences, the case of cofibrations following dually.
+We further prove that it reflects (trivial) fibrations and (trivial) cofibrations.
+Then, since a map is a weak equivalence if and only if it factors as a trivial cofibration followed by a trivial fibration, then $F$ also preserves and reflects all weak equivalences.

-Since $F\colon \cM\to \cN$ preserves fibrant replacements and the derived counit of the adjunction formed by $F$ and its left adjoint is a weak equivalence in $\cM$, it follows that $F$ reflects all weak equivalences.
-To see that $F$ reflects fibrations, let $X\to Y$ be a map in $\cM$ such that the induced map $FX\twoheadrightarrow FY$ is a fibration in $\cN$.
-To see that $X\to Y$ is a fibration in $\cM$, we need to show that it has the right lifting property against every trivial cofibration $A\xhookrightarrow{\simeq} B$ in $\cM$.
+We only show that $F$ reflects fibrations; the case of trivial fibrations is similar, and the case of (trivial) cofibrations is dual.
+Let $X\to Y$ be a map in $\cM$ such that the induced map $FX\twoheadrightarrow FY$ is a fibration in $\cN$.
+To see that $X\to Y$ is a fibration in $\cM$, we need to show that it has the right lifting property against every trivial cofibration $A\xhookrightarrow{\simeq} B$ in~$\cM$.
 Since $F$ is fully faithful, this is equivalent to showing that $FX\twoheadrightarrow FY$ has the right lifting property against $FA\to FB$, for every trivial cofibration $A\xhookrightarrow{\simeq} B$ in $\cM$.
 This follows from the fact that $F$ preserves trivial cofibrations. \end{proof}